- Level 1 (Top of Book) market data is free to traders on evaluations

 Is it free?

-No, it’s not. nearly every global Exchange now charges users for Market Data.
+No, it’s not.
+Nearly every global Exchange now charges users for Market Data.

 What are the costs?

-However, once you are funded and trading our capital in the Funded LIVE account, you are considered a Market Professional by the Exchange and therefore have to pay for your own Market Data.
+However, once you are funded and trading our capital in the Funded Live account, you are considered a Market Professional by the Exchange and therefore have to pay for your own Market Data.

-Market Data for professionals is $135, per month, per Exchange.
+Market Data for professionals is $140, per month, per Exchange.
 You will need a credit card to pay for this.
 Click here for permitted products listed by the Exchange data feed.

 I already pay for a data feed through someone else, can I use it at TradeDay?